aliatiia/spartan-ecdsa-audit-report/README.md

 Reported by [Antonio Viggiano](https://github.com/aviggiano), [Igor Line](https://github.com/igorline), [Oba](https://github.com/obatirou)

-### 2. Knowledge of any member signature allow to generate proof of membership
+### 2. High - Knowledge of any member signature allow to generate proof of membership

 Knowing any valid signature by an account stored in the merkle tree, allows to generate relevant proof of being a member